tecgen/lunch/README.md

 # lunch
-iOS app which shows our weekly lunch offers
+iOS app & notification center extension to show our daily and weekly lunch offers